1969 Alabama Crimson Tide football team: Vanderbilt

 Coach Bryant, before the game, walked by and was cutting up with me.
 He said, "you couldn’t throw when I recruited you, you can’t throw now and you’ll never be able to throw."
 He just kept walking and patted me on the head.
 Then after we won the game, he found me in all the melee and it was melee.
 He gave me a hug and didn't say anything and strolled into the locker room.

 When I couldn’t play anymore and decided I wanted to coach, Coach Bryant really got me started and I called him for advice on every job I was offered until the day he died.
 He kind of took me under his wing and said, "I’ll help you go here, maybe don’t go here."
 It was real neat that I didn't play for him, but he took care of me until he passed away.

-The loss brought Alabama's all-time record against Vanderbilt to 26–17–4.